GamerFlix/foundryvtt-api-guide/macro_guide.md

 The first step of every change to a Document is to actually get the Document we want to modify.

-Nearly everything you will ever need can be referred to from the `game` object.
+Nearly everything you will ever need can be referred to from the `game` Object.
 If you just want to look around in there you can just look at it like we did in the previous chapter on console usage.
 As such entering game into the console gives us something like this:

 ![image8](https://github.com/GamerFlix/foundryvtt-api-guide/assets/62909799/1a96a2ad-4908-47b8-8bae-ec179802019d)